theayushmanswain/Spotify-Clone/README.md

  ♿ Understanding the importance of semantic markup and accessibility in web design.

  # 🛠️ Technologies Used
-  HTML5
+  HTML5,
-  CSS3 (Flexbox, Grid, Animations, Transitions) Bootstrap
+  CSS3 (Flexbox, Grid, Animations, Transitions), Bootstrap